Honors Program > Faculty & Staff > Staff

 Nancy GrossmanAssociate DirectorLincoln Park Campus990 W. Fullerton, Suite firstname.lastname@example.org

 Nancy Grossman received her M.A. in the teaching of writing from Columbia College, Chicago, and her MSW from the University of Illinois, Champaign-Urbana.
-She advises Honors students in Liberal Arts & Social Sciences, Science & Health, Education, Music, and Theatre.
+She advises Honors students in Liberal Arts & Social Sciences, Science & Health, and Education.
 Her debut novel, A World Away, was published in 2012 by Disney/Hyperion Publishing.
 She teaches creative writing and young adult fiction courses for the English department.
 For the Honors Program, she teaches HON 351, the senior capstone course in service learning, and HON 300, a course to prepare students for their senior thesis.

 Jennifer Kosco received her M.A. in MultiCultural and Organizational Communication from DePaul University.
 She advises students in the Colleges of Communication, Business, and Computing and Digital Media, Music and Theatre.
 She serves as a Staff Professional for an Honors Dicover Chicago Quarter class, and for the FY@Broad program to Jordan (spring 2019).
 She also serves as the advisor for Honors Student Government and Honorable Mentions, the Honors Program newsletter.